 Maybe you’re a home seller who needs to make major repairs/renovations before listing, or perhaps you’re a buyer who wants to add on to or remodel that new home.
 Either way, you’ve likely discovered that you need some professional construction help.
 But choosing the right contractor (usually a general contractor) involves a lot more than considering the cost.
 If you don’t make the right choice, it will cost you time and frustration . . . and money.
-So make the right choice by checking out these 5 things to look for when choosing a contractor in Shoreline.
+So make the right choice by checking out these 5 things to look for when choosing a contractor in Seattle.

 1. Relevant Experience

-When choosing a contractor in Shoreline, one of the first things you have to do is to make sure the contractor has plenty of experience.
+When choosing a contractor in Seattle, one of the first things you have to do is to make sure the contractor has plenty of experience.
 And that means primarily recent, verifiable, and relevant experience.

 According to industry pros, you “should ask [a] potential . . . contractor for a list of their current jobs.
 You should make sure that you are visiting these sites so that you can determine if they are recent and real.
 The right contractor will be able to get you a list right on the spot and they will insist that you go to the site to visit it.
 If you do not get the contractor who will hand over a list, you should move on to the next one.
 This is a sign that they are not great contractors.”

 Further, a contractor’s experience should be relevant.
 You wouldn’t, for example, want to hire a contractor who specializes in nothing but new commercial construction when your job is a residential room addition.
-Choosing the right contractor will save a lot of headaches, so be sure to contact a Shoreline agent at (206) 578-3438 for a list of contractors who can handle your job well.
+Choosing the right contractor will save a lot of headaches, so be sure to contact a Seattle agent at (206) 578-3438 for a list of contractors who can handle your job well.